 The 50" model is expected to have a VA panel, and will have a much better contrast ratio.

-We measured the peak brightness with the 'ISF Expert (Dark Room)' Picture Mode, as it is the most accurate.
+Peak brightness was measured with the 'ISF Expert (Dark Room)' Picture Mode, which is the most accurate.
 Different picture modes and color temperatures can produce slightly different results.

 If image accuracy isn't as important to you, the 'Vivid' Picture Mode delivers a slightly brighter image, reaching a peak of 402 cd/m² with a 10% window.